eliassun/ipsec/README.md

 https://read.docs.aviatrix.com/Downloads/samlclient.html

+Still after the VPN connection is made from the client installed, then verify it by:

+ping 172.16.1.200

 # ipsec
 These site1/2 scripts set up a site-to-site IPSec with the correct security group in two AWS VPCs, including: